 Such a display, announcement, or publication would meet the requirements of IPP5 and would not breach IPP11.
 Questions about this limited and controlled exception to our standard procedures should be directed to the Privacy Officer.

-In order to meet internal and external academic quality assurance requirements, student assignments, tests, and examination results may be used for the purposes of:
+In order to meet internal and external academic quality assurance requirements, learner assignments, tests, and examination results may be used for the purposes of:

 - Internal and external moderation